Changissnz/nu_merchant_principal/README.md

 as a permanence.
 After the user secures the lower levels into an effect-conserving state, they then only need to focus on operating the open framework at the highest high-level that they can be positioned at.
+At this point in the user's role with regards to the open framework, the user is expected to produce amounts of error quite measurable to other participants and the possible recipients.
+There are no ways around these errors in accordance with the user's style.